Thomas Jones Barker: The Bride of Death

-Barker's second royal commission was for the king's daughter, Princess Marie; the painting La finacée de la mort (The Bride of Death) was completed in 1839 and was shown at Paris Salon of 1841.
+Barker's second royal commission was for the king's daughter, Princess Marie; the painting La fiancée de la mort (The Bride of Death) was completed in 1839 and was shown at Paris Salon of 1841.
 Princess Marie, an artist in her own right, declared it "to be a revival of the intellectual" in art.
 The contemporary French poet J-F. Destigny described it as "a dark memory, an intimate pain, a thrilling drama of love and misfortune that bears the stamp of a noble character.
 It is a work where the heart has surpassed the mind, an endearing mirror for every broken soul."

 The painting's exhibition in Bath in 1845 occasioned the publication of Charles Empson's Memoranda Relative to The Bride of Death, a Picture Painted by Thomas Jones Barker, an effusive appreciation with a compendium of verses written in homage.
 Noting the presence of a dog in the picture (modeled on Barker's own dog), Empson noted that "the only living eye in the picture's composition is that of Mentor, and it is indeed wonderfully life-like."

 The Bride of Death is now in the collection of the Victoria Art Gallery in Bath.
 Before the more recent revival of interest in The Secret of England's Greatness, it was considered Barker's most famous painting.

 The entry for The Bride of Death in the catalogue for the Salon of 1841 includes the ancienne ballade that inspired Barker's painting: